 And that’s delicious, but if you’re buying specific coffees with interesting-looking flavor notes on the bags, it’ll be easier for you to taste those flavor notes without that milk to cut through.
 And if you think it might be fun to develop your coffee drinking palate, it’ll be a little tough to do so without switching to black coffee.

-#3 Agent Cooper Does on Twin Peaks
+Reason 3: Agent Cooper does on Twin Peaks

 Your local baristas are probably very lovely people, but as a former one myself I can tell you it isn’t worth it to switch up your drink order just to impress us.
 However, if you want to drink black coffee because you want to impress an imagined version of Kyle McLachlan should you ever run into him, I can’t object.

 Ok, you’ve decided you’re going to do it, black coffee that is, but you’re used to your milky cup and want this transition to go smoothly.
 There are a few different ways to go about it, all about equally effective.

 How to drink black coffee — the gradual approach